Alaska Fly Fishing Lodge

 Remote Alaska Fly Fishing

-northern pike, arctic char, and many other species.
-Target pike over 40-inches, rainbows up to 15 pounds, char over 30-inches, and grayling up to 22-inches.
+Species: Five species of Pacific salmon (king, sockeye, pink, silver, and chum), rainbow trout, grayling, northern pike, arctic char, and many others.
+Target pike over 40 inches, rainbows up to 15 pounds, char over 30 inches, and grayling up to 22 inches.
 All fishing is with single, barbless hooks.
-You can keep up to five salmon during the week, although the Lodge has a strict catch-and-release for freshwater species.
+You can keep up to five salmon during the week, although the Lodge has a strict catch-and-release policy for freshwater species.

 Lodge Season: The Lodge is open from June through late September.